 I have previously studied in the UK on a student visa.
 Will I be eligible for a CAS number for a second student visa?

-Yes, providing you meet the UK Government's requirements relating to 'academic progression' and time limits.
+Yes, providing you meet the UK Government's requirements relating to 'academic progression'.

 When will the RCA arrange my CAS number?